-Step 3: Apply to Law School and Complete your Juris Doctor (JD) Degree
+Step 3: Apply to Law School and Complete Your Juris Doctor (JD) Degree

 In Ontario, most law school programs take three years to complete as a full-time student.
-Each law school has different entrance requirements and cut-off dates, and most schools release the entrance statistics for the students who were accepted the previous year.
-These pages illustrate the average entrance scores of students from last year for each law school within Ontario.
-Looking at these statistics will help you assess which schools you would be a competitive applicant for.
+Each law school has different entrance requirements and cut-off dates, and most schools release entrance statistics for the students who were accepted the previous year.
+On pages 20 and 21 of this guide, you will find a summary of the average entrance scores of students from last year for several law schools across the country.